 The first through sixth versions were an education!
 I revisited geometry, my X-acto skills, and the melting point of duct-tape.
 I'm on my 7th version, I've fixed all the issues of the…Continue

 Upgrading a home can be an expensive project, especially if there are several upgrades that need to happen all at once.
-Do-it-yourself projects are always an option, and a good idea, but many people do not trust their skills or do not think they are creative enough to complete projects on their own, so they end…Continue
+Do-it-yourself projects are always an option, and a good idea, but many people do not trust their skills or do not think they are creative enough to complete projects on their own, so they end up spending lots of money on products…Continue